10yard/dkafe/readme.md

 The settings.txt contains the emulator, rom path, controls and other configuration.
 See **Frontend Settings** section below.

-The romlist.csv contains information about the roms, which slot they should appear in and how they can be unlocked and launched in the frontend.
+The romlist.csv contains information about the roms, which game slot they should appear in and how they can be unlocked and launched in the frontend.
 See **How to use romlist.csv** below.
+There are 88 configurable game slots in total.

 ### Display Resolution